 Data sourced from Bank websites- correct as at 23 March 2017

 But, if you opt to pay in the local currency, then you just get the exchange rate offered by the credit card company, as opposed to this rate with a DCC service fee incorporated into it.
-However, this difference in rates is rarely exposed at the point of sale when the merchant asks you if you would like to pay in the local currency or in your currency - why would they when they get a cut of the DCC fee if you opt to pay in your own currency?
+However, it’ll be a far kinder rate than the DCC third party.

 Fee information for ANZ, CBA, NAB and Westpac as per their respective website pages on Overseas Fees and Charges.Fast Facts Graph: Information sourced from 2016 Australian Debt Lag Survey conducted by finder.com.au and Tourism Research Australia 2015 Report.
 Currency Card: Lock in your exchange rates mean the exchange rate is locked in for the initial load only.
 The exchange rates for subsequent reloads will be set at the prevailing exchange rate at the time of the transaction.This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.